DLR-AMR/t8code_JOSS/paper.md

 # Fundamental Concepts

 `t8code` is based on the concept of tree-based adaptive mesh refinement.
-Starting point is an unstructured input mesh, which we call coarse mesh that describes the geometry of the computational domain.
+Starting point for the usage of `t8code` is an unstructured input mesh, which we denote a coarse mesh.
+This coarse mesh describes the geometry of the computational domain.
 The coarse mesh elements are refined recursively in a structured pattern, resulting in refinement trees of which we store only minimal information of the finest elements (the leafs of the tree).
 We call this resulting fine mesh the forest.